mbinnun/MBPUP/README.md

 MBPUP-VM is an MBPUP distro with embedded virtualization software such as VMware-Player, VirtualBox and QEMU.<br />
 Only run the live system and you'll able to run any VM you like without any additional installation.

+** Note: the kernel on this release was updated to 4.15.0-20 and linux-headers are installed.

 Download MBPUP-VM version 1.1 ISO image from:
 -
 https://drive.google.com/open?id=1LVT792OPPVGmv4GVABHvIFLd2syyuGMW